-- ➤ During the third quarter ending June 30, 2012, the Company issued 400,000 Units at a price of \$0.40 per Unit, for gross total proceeds of \$160,000.
+- During the third quarter ending June 30, 2012, the Company issued 400,000 Units at a price of \$0.40 per Unit, for gross total proceeds of \$160,000.
 Each Unit comprises of one common share and one common share purchase warrant.
-Each warrant allows the holder to purchase an additional common share at \$0.60 cents during the 24 month period following the close of the private placement.
-The proceeds will be used for the Company's working capital and general corporate purposes.
-The common shares and any common shares issued from the exercise of the warrants will be subject to a hold period of 4 months from the closing date of April 16, 2012. - ➤ Company management has secured loans from a director and a shareholder of the Company, in an amount of approximately \$366,000 including accrued interest as at June 30, 2012.
+Each warrant allows the holder to purchase an additional common share at \$0.60 cents during the 24 month period following the close of the private placement. - Company management has secured loans from a director and a shareholder of the Company, in an amount of approximately \$371,000 including accrued interest as at September 30, 2012.
 The Company will pay the Canadian Prime Lending Rate plus 100 basis points on these funds.
 These funds were used to settle payables and ongoing expenses of the Company's operations prior to May, 2010, including the standard, reoccurring expenses of operating a public company.
 The funds were also used to restructure the Company and complete the transactions which led to the formation of Arch Biopartners Inc. on May 7, 2010.